BlockScope/blockscope/www-hakyll/static/p.md

 developing for DOS with Turbo Pascal on the 80486.
 I've learnt a lot since then.

+I've been disorientated debugging objects with nested state and shared state.
+Sure the scope of changes can be restricted among friends and among methods partitioned into public, private, protected and internal groups but that doesn't really help that much.

-I've disorientated from objects and prefer first class functions, algebraic data types and lazy evaluation.
+I have reorientated towards first class functions, algebraic data types, persistent data structures and lazy evaluation.
+Development life is much simpler now.